mattroumaya/surveymonkey/README.md

 a_survey_obj <- fetch_survey_obj(123456789) # your survey's ID goes here
 ```

+This returns a list of data about the survey.
+It’s useful for developers
+to explore, but not so much for most users.
+Keep going to the next step.

 ### Parsing the survey into a data.frame

 This is the actual good part.